Zebulon Vance: Early life

-Antebellum career
+Pre-Civil War career

 Attorney

 On January 1, 1852, Vance was admitted to the North Carolina Bar and received his county court license in Raleigh.
-He returned to Asheville where he practiced law.
+He returned to Asheville, where he practiced law.
 Vance said, "I went out to Court horseback, and carried a pair of saddle bags with a change of shirts and the North Carolina Form book...."
 Almost immediately, the Buncombe County magistrates elected Vance as Solicitor of the Court of Pleas.
 He was admitted to the state's superior courts in 1853.
 In 1858, he became partners with attorney William Caleb Brown.

 Although he did not always prepare fully for cases, Vance was skilled at reading the jury and remembering every detail of testimony.
 However, his success in court "was usually the result of wit, humor, boisterous eloquence, and clever retorts, not knowledge of the law."

 North Carolina Senate

 After canvassing for Whig presidential candidate Winfield Scott in 1852, Vance became interested in his entry into politics.
 In 1853, he was a delegate representing Buncombe County at a railroad convention in Cumberland Gap, Tennessee.
 The goal of the convention was to convince the Charleston and Cincinnati Railroad to build a route through the mountains in Western North Carolina.

 Next, Vance ran as a Whig candidate for the North Carolina Senate, winning with a term starting in December 1854.
 Vance was a Whig in the mode of Henry Clay.
-He wrote, “I was raised in the Whig faith, and taught to revere the names of Clay, Webster, and other great leaders of that party.”
+He wrote, "I was raised in the Whig faith, and taught to revere the names of Clay, Webster, and other great leaders of that party."
 Whig policies were more beneficial to Western North Carolina and its smaller farms where Vance was from, while the Democratic Party of that era tended to advocate for the owners of large slave plantations found in Eastern North Carolina.

 While in the legislature, Vance worked on issues related to transportation in Western North Carolina, including introducing a bill for a public road in Yancey County and another bill to authorize subscriptions to fund the French Broad and Greenville Railroad.
 He also supported extending the Western North Carolina Railroad into the state's mountain counties, favoring a route that would take the tracks to Knoxville, Tennessee by way of Asheville, North Carolina.

 When the Whig Party collapsed over the issue of slavery in 1854, Vance refused to join the primarily Southern Democratic Party or the anti-slavery Republicans, ultimately settling on the American Party or Know-Nothings.
 However, Vance lost his campaign for reelection to the North Carolina Senate in 1856 to David Coleman.